§ 4201 Title.

 (5) Twenty percent for the fourth calendar year after the year of issuance.

-(b) The insurer may offset the amount written off by it in a calendar year under subsection (a) above, against its premium tax liability to this State accrued with respect to business transacted in such year.
+(b) The insurer may offset the amount written off by it in a calendar year under subsection (a) of this section above, against its premium tax liability to this State accrued with respect to business transacted in such year.

 (c) Any sums acquired by refund from the Association which have theretofore been written off by contributing insurers and offset against premium taxes as provided above, and are not then needed for purposes of this chapter, shall be paid by the Association to the Commissioner and deposited by the Commissioner with the State Treasury for credit to the General Fund of this State.

-(d) To the extent amounts have been written off under subsection (c) above, § 4216 of this title shall not apply.
+(d) To the extent amounts have been written off under subsection (c) of this section above, § 4216 of this title shall not apply.

-§ 4221 Access to assets of insolvent insurer; application for court approval of plan to disburse assets.
+§ 4221 Access to assets of insolvent insurer; application for court approval of plan to disburse assets [Repealed].

 § 4223 Applicability.